 In Canada, there’s a number of quality brands and restaurant suppliers to stock your restaurant.
 For example, consider VEGA Direct for your restaurant and hospitality needs.
-They have a reputation for quality products and great customer service, whether you are looking purchase dinnerware, flatware, glassware, or more.
+They have a reputation for quality products and great customer service, whether you are looking to purchase dinnerware, flatware, glassware, or more.

 Tip 4: Find Financing

 You’ll need funding from start to finish with your business.
-Incorporation, office space, supplies and vendor fees are just a few of your expenses.
+Incorporation, office space, supplies, and vendor fees are just a few of your expenses.

 Most small Canadian restaurant businesses are funded from a variety of sources, including the owner’s personal savings, small business loans, personal loans, lines of credit, and more.